Quantum GraviElectro Dynamics: Feynman rules

-which is consistent with the de Donder gauge condition: $\partial^{~}_\mu(\sqrt{-g}g^{\mu\nu})=0$.
-On the other hand, divergence concerning the subscript of the torsion-less equation provides an equation of motion for a free vierbein field in the global space-time manifold such as
+On the other hand, the divergence with respect to the subscript of the torsionless equation provides an equation of motion for a free vierbein field in the local and global spacetime manifold.
+The Bianchi identity can be written as

+where we have used notations and the soldering relation given in \textbf{Appendix \ref{Soldering}}.
+Thus, we obtain that